vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 > There’s not much to say here, except that Common Lisp has a pretty great type system that is not exploited nearly enough.

 And to our greatest pleasure, SBCL's type system continues to improve.
-For example, SBCL 1.5.9 now gives type warnings when a class's declared type doesn't match its `initform`.
+For example, SBCL 1.5.9 now gives type warnings when a slot declared type doesn't match its `initform`.
 It continued to improve on SBCL 2.0 and onwards.

 Moreover, the [Coalton](https://github.com/stylewarning/coalton/) library is bringing a dialect of ML on top of CL, in order to write **statically typed programs** similar in spirit to Standard ML, OCaml, and Haskell.